laszlocph/website/index.md

 ---

 ## What am I up to these days?
-* I provide technical consultancy for [Agillic](http://www.agillic.com/) on their Docker orchestration project.
+* I provide consultancy for [Agillic](http://www.agillic.com/) on their Docker orchestration project.
 * Started a Rancher Kubernetes project for Denmark's [E-conomic](https://www.e-conomic.dk/)

 ## Good to meet you